Bachelor of Science

 Because of the intense nature of the program which includes a great deal of lab participation, it is not possible to do this program without being here in person.

 Bachelor’s degrees in the Department of Electrical and Computer Engineering are capacity constrained.
 Admitted students have an average cumulative GPA of 3.6.
 Applications are accepted from current UW students as well as freshman and transfer applicants.
 UW ECE enrolls students for the autumn quarter only.

 Direct to College (DTC)

-The primary path for undergraduates to earn a BSEE while spending all four years at UW is “Direct To College.”
-Students are admitted to the College of Engineering as Freshmen, and then can be placed into electrical and computer engineering during the summer between Freshman and Sophomore years.
+The primary path for undergraduates to earn a BSECE while spending all four years at UW is “Direct To College.”
+Students are admitted to the College of Engineering as Freshmen, and then can be placed into Electrical and Computer Engineering during the summer between Freshman and Sophomore years.